Narcissus is one of the flowers that symbolize the end of winter. Many find it appealing for its cute blooming.

 Narcissus bulbs are planted ideally during the months of September, October and November.

 Flower shops are able to offer beautiful potted narcissus in Winter.
-This is out of the normal blooming cycle: for this to happen, the bulbs were forced.
-It is also possible for you to “force” your narcissus to bloom indoors anytime from Fall until the beginning of Spring.
+This is out of the normal blooming cycle: for this to happen, the bulbs are forced.
+It is possible to “force” narcissus to bloom indoors anytime from fall until the beginning of spring.

 There is a number of narcissus species and varieties, such as the famous daffodil (Narcissus jonquilla) that enchants our gardens as Winter subsides.
 Even though the blooming season for Narcissus is rather short (about 15 days), nonetheless you’ll marvel at the tufts of bright color in the garden, while the next Spring flowers, tulips, haven’t yet bloomed.